CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 IIS requires an X.509 SSL certificate to be installed on the Web Application Server.
 The certificate must have the following property configured:

-* Subject Alternative Names (SAN): At minimum the FQDN of the Server.
+* Subject Alternative Names (SAN): At minimum, the FQDN of the Server.
 It can also include NetBIOS Name, IP address, localhost, 127.0.0.1

-If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.
+If the user tries navigating to an address not in the SAN list, they will receive a certificate error.

 Wildcard certificates and self-signed certificates can also be used.
 However, self-signed certificates are not recommended for production instances.
 Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].